 - Decreased deployment time from 2 hours to 45 minutes

 - Increased deployment process reliability

 As the primary benefit, XL Deploy brought reliability into the Continuous Delivery process.
 Now there is no more risk in deploying an application, and the team is more comfortable with the deployment.
 The time between starting production for each release has dropped from 6 weeks to 1 week.

 The configuration management through XL Deploy also allowed the team to better secure data; for example, in case of server failure.
 The software now acts as the configuration repository for the organization.

 Blondeau also emphasizes that XL Deploy has allowed the teams to reflect on their own architectures and ways of building in order to to improve the Kiabi.com process.
-The changes have also helped the team identify obsolete, outdated and unmaintained elements so they can fix these issues.
+The changes have also helped the team identify obsolete, outdated, and unmaintained elements so they can fix these issues.

-Today, the production and development teams have fully adopted the software, since it’s “really easy to use.”
+Today, the Production and Development teams have fully adopted the software, since it’s “really easy to use.”
 Deployments no longer last 2 hours; they now happen in less than 45 minutes